overmindtech/aws-source/README.md

 ec2-security-group
 ```

-Note that plurals should be converted to their singluar form hence `security-groups` becomes `security-group`
+Note that plurals should be converted to their singular form hence `security-groups` becomes `security-group`

 ## Rate limiting